AeroWidescreen/NFSMW2012HDEffects/README.md

 A: This has been tested using the official Steam and Origin releases, version 1.5.

 Q: What are the system requirements?
-A: For 1080p, a GTX 1060 / RX 480 should be enough for the settings I've provided.
+A: For 1080p, a GTX 1060 / RX 480 should be enough for the default configuration.
 Higher resolutions will require more powerful hardware.

 Q: My PC isn't very good, can I still use this?
 A: All settings can be adjusted in the INI file.
-If your PC was already capable of playing this game, you can basically get the same experience but with the benefits provided by this mod.
+If your PC was already capable of playing the game, you can basically get the same experience but with the benefits provided by this mod.

 Q: What is CinematicMode?
 A: It's a hidden setting that improves the graphics beyond what was originally possible.
 I suspect it was used for creating trailers and screenshots based on its behavior.